jenna-vec/Node-API-App/README.md

 **Functionality**
 Depending on which API is called (Yelp, YouTube, or Geocoder), process.argv and inquirer allow a user to find information from a search query.
-Yelp, Youtube, and Geocoder APIs are used with Node.js to make calls to have information returned from these apis.

 **Technologies**
 Node.JS